oprypin/crsfml/docs/tutorials/window/window.md

 window.framerate_limit = 60 # call it once, after creating the window
 ```

-Unlike `vertical_sync_enabled=`, this feature is implemented by SFML itself, using a combination of [Clock]({{book.api}}/Clock.html) and `SF.sleep`.
+Unlike `vertical_sync_enabled=`, this feature is implemented by SFML itself, using a combination of [SF::Clock][] and `SF.sleep`.
 An important consequence is that it is not 100% reliable, especially for high framerates: `SF.sleep`'s resolution depends on the underlying operating system and hardware, and can be as high as 10 or 15 milliseconds.
 Don't rely on this feature to implement precise timing.

 Never use both `vertical_sync_enabled` and `framerate_limit` at the same time!
 They would badly mix and make things worse.